 Get ready for classes!
 Five ways you can prepare for the start of semester

-For most students, classes are not too far away.
-Whether you’re new to RMIT or returning in 2025, there’s plenty of ways you can get ready for the start of semester.
+Whether you’re new to RMIT or returning, there are plenty of ways you can get ready for the start of a new semester.

 1. Make sure you’ve got your student card